-I was staying in the Shibuya neighbourhood, which had two BIC Camera stores close to the metro station.
-The Shibuya East store had the widest range of options, including a 21 day / 5GB b-mobile package that wasn’t available at the other store nearby.
+I was staying in the Shibuya neighborhood, which had two BIC Camera stores close to the metro station.
+The Shibuya East store had the widest range of options, including a 21 day / 7GB b-mobile package that wasn’t available at the other store nearby.

-The store attendants spoke a little English, but they didn’t need to – the purchase process was fast and straightforward.
+The store attendants spoke a little English, but they didn’t need to, since the purchase process was fast and straightforward.

 There was a sticker on the packaging saying there was no help or refunds available with that particular pack.
 The cashier made sure to point it out to me again before ringing up the purchase.

 In other words, don’t expect assistance from in-store staff if you have problems.
-You’d need to contact the b-mobile helpdesk, by phone or email, with any issues.
+You’d need to contact the b-mobile helpdesk by phone or email if you have any issues.

 Setup was straightforward enough using the instructions included in the package I bought.
 It took around five minutes, and I did it while sitting on the steps outside the BIC Camera store.